LemmyNet/lemmy-docs/src/administration/from_scratch.md

 exit
 ```

 Add another systemd unit file, this time for lemmy-ui.
 You need to replace example.com with your actual domain.
 Put the file in `/etc/systemd/system/lemmy-ui.service`, then run `systemctl enable lemmy-ui` and `systemctl start lemmy-ui`.
+More UI-related variables can be [found here](https://github.com/LemmyNet/lemmy-ui#configuration).

 ```
 [Unit]